DreamOfTheRedChamber/leetcode/README.md

   * Perfectionism: not just satisfied with running code but always pick the most elegant/efficient ways
   * Think behind the scenes: not just satisfied with fixing the bug but always think and generalize why the bug occurs
   * First things first: Thought process first, then coding
+  * Never be lazy: As long as you have not got 100% confidence that I will get the problem right, you should practice coding the problem by hand if time is enough

 ### Interview patterns <a id="interview-patterns"></a>
 #### Before coding <a id="interview-before-coding"></a>